-Barcelona upset at Levante 3-1; Atlético held at Sevilla 1-1
+Barcelona upset at Levante 3-1; Madrid held 0-0 by Betis

 Levante’s first two goals both came after Barcelona booted aimless long balls from its area that were picked off by the host, which with one pass was already in striking position.
 José Campaña equalized and Borja Mayoral and Nemanja Radoja quickly added a goal each.

 “Everything turned against us.
-We weren’t creating chances, and although they weren’t either, they scored two goals in two minutes,” Barcelona coach Ernesto Valverde.
+We weren’t creating chances, and although they weren’t either, they scored two goals in two minutes,” Barcelona coach Ernesto Valverde said.
 “And the third goal did a lot of damage.
 We didn’t play well in the second half.”

 SAVED PENALTY